 1. Measure the current in Amps and the voltage in Volts while generating hydrogen and oxygen.
-Record your answers below:
+Record y answers below: your

 Current: A

-Voltage: V
+Voltage:V

-2. Voltage is equal to the current multiplied by the resistance (V = IR), so according to your data what is the resistance of the fuel cell?
+2. Voltage is equal to the current multiplied by the resistance (V = IR), so according to your data what is resistance of the fuel cell? ; the

-Resistance: Ω
+Resistance: $$ Ω

-3. Measure the current in Amps and the voltage in Volts while combining the hydrogen and oxygen to produce water.
-Record your answers below:
+3. Measure the current in Amps and the voltage in Volts while combining the hydrogen and oxygen to proc water.
+Record your answers below: eouk

 Current: A

-Voltage: V
+Voltage:V

 4. Does it take more energy to split the hydrogen and oxygen or combine them?
-Explain your reasoning.
+Explain your reasoning

-Measurements of current and voltage should both be higher when splitting the water than when
+FCJJ 11 - Fuel Cell Car Science Kit

+Analysis

-- 1. Make a scientific claim about what you observed while running the fuel cell. - 2.
-What evidence do you have to back up your scientific claim?
+1. Make a scientific claim about what you observed while running the fuel cell.
+2. What evidence do you have to back up your scientific claim?
 3. What reasoning did you use to support your claim?
 4. Use your observations to design an experiment you could run to increase the amount of electricity generated by the fuel cell.
 Describe your experiment below.

 1. How would you describe what happened during the decomposition and synthesis reactions you just observed in terms of the energy involved?
 2. Did all of the energy in the hydrogen transform into electrical energy?
 If not, where else did it go?
 3. What kinds of measurements could you make to confirm that energy was conserved during these reactions?